fagan2888/2018-09-Swedish-Keynote/Questions_NBER_SI.md

 #### KMV

-1. In contrast to Mian and Sufi's '*credit supply view*', in which lose lending conditions lead to higher borrowing and higher house prices, the KMV paper proposes the '*expectations view*'.
+1. In contrast to Mian and Sufi's ***credit supply view***, in which lose lending conditions lead to higher borrowing and higher house prices, the KMV paper proposes the ***expectations view***.
 In their model, looser credit barely affects house prices, but it does increase the homeownership rate.
   * The way they disconnect the dynamics of homeownership from those in house prices is as follows:
     * Renters are unconstrained in their housing consumption choice due to access to the rental market, but there are a number of renters who are constrained in their housing tenure due to down-payment constraints.
     * When the borrowing constraints are relaxed, they opt to buy instead of renting; however, they purchase housing of similar size of the one they rented, and so the total housing demand does not rise and house prices are unaffected.